Rounak-Paul/Tether/README.md

 ### Phase 0: Planning & Research

 - [x] Study core requirements for the language (syntax, features, target users)
+	- See `docs/core-requirements.md` for the Phase 0 decisions and minimal spec.
 - [ ] Research existing solutions (Julia, Taichi, Chapel, Futhark, Ray, etc.)
 - [ ] Draft the language’s unique selling points and initial README (this file!)
 - [ ] Define a minimum viable language (MVL) spec (see Phase 1)